 The Court reasoned that a seafarer could bring both a Jones Act negligence claim and a common-law unseaworthiness claim and recover under both theories in the same action.
 The Court also held that such a result was warranted since the Jones Act was not designed to narrow protection to seafarers but, rather to enlarge it.
 Since Congress has not directly addressed the damages available for an unseaworthiness claim, punitive damages are not barred from recovery.
 Finally, the Court concluded with a policy argument that its holding was consistent with the historic charge to Courts to protect seafarers as wards of the admiralty courts.

 To read the full opinion of the Supreme Court of Washington, please click here.

-For more information about the Court's decision, please do not hesitate to call on us at firstname.lastname@example.org.
+For more information about the Court’s decision, please do not hesitate to contact us at firstname.lastname@example.org.